Storm Shadow is the RAF’s long-range stand-off precision-guided cruise missile used against high-value and hardened targets.

 MOD has awarded a £28 million contract to support a long-range missile used by RAF Tornados and currently being integrated onto Typhoon aircraft.
 The contract with MBDA to support the missile over the next 5 years will ensure regular maintenance and repair of the weapon system, keeping it in a safe condition and at a high state of readiness for deployment.

-The MoD has also confirmed Storm Shadow was used against an ISIS target, specifically a number of bunkers.
+The MoD has also confirmed Storm Shadow was used against an ISIS target, specifically several bunkers.

 Intelligence had determined that Daesh were using a large concrete bunker in western Iraq as a weapons facility.
 Due to the massive construction, built during the Saddam era, it was decided to use four Stormshadow missiles against it, as the weapon has particularly good capabilities against such a challenging target.
 The missiles were launched on Sunday 26 June by two Tornados, all four Stormshadows scored direct hits and penetrated deep within the bunker.

-Storm Shadow is in service (or ordered) with France, the UK, Italy, Greece, Qatar, Saudi Arabia, UAE (Black Shaheen variant) and Egypt (Black Shaheen variant)
+By then, Storm Shadow was in service (or ordered) with France, the UK, Italy, Greece, Qatar, Saudi Arabia, UAE (Black Shaheen variant) and Egypt (Black Shaheen variant)

 A good background article on Black Shaheen, including speculation about range, is at this link